Image of a road over a river and green landscapes as a sustainable mobility concept

 Transport is the main source of greenhouse gas emissions in the European Union, above industry and energy production and supply: it accounted for 28.51% of total emissions in 2021 alone, according to data from the European Environment Agency (EEA).
 The current environmental challenges, together with a growing demand for freight and passenger transport, and other factors such as the disparate demographic pressure, have brought into focus the need for a new sustainable mobility model that meets current needs without compromising the environment and resources for future generations.

 In order to achieve this challenge, commitment to innovation will be of great help, which will allow the use of different technologies to achieve this future mobility model.
-These include, renewable fuels, such as those that we develop at Repsol, electrification, and green hydrogen.

 What are the sustainable mobility goals?